-Let’s say we want to create a calendar of activities for a certain number of days.
+Let’s say we want to create a calendar in excel of activities for a certain number of days.
 We fill in the initial date in the first cell we want to start the dates from and drag the fill handle down till the cell where we want the dates to end.

 #4 – Entering A Patterned List With Items Which Need To Be Differentiated

 #5 – Copy A Formula Using Fill Handle

 We can use this feature also to copy a formula to adjacent cells by following a similar process to the one mentioned in our other examples.
 We just have to create the excel formula in one cell and drag the fill handle till the required cell or cells as the case may be.